technomancy/leiningen/README.md

 You don't need to "build" Leiningen per se, but when you're using a checkout you will need to get its dependencies in place.

-For the master branch, use an existing Leiningen version (currently this means Leiningen 1) to run `lein install` in the `leiningen-core` subproject directory.
+For the master branch, use Leiningen 1 to run `lein install` in the `leiningen-core` subproject directory.
+Alternately you can run `mvn dependency:copy-dependencies` in the same directory followed by `cp -r target/dependency lib`.

+Once you've done that, symlink `bin/lein` to somewhere on your `$PATH`.
+Usually you'll want to rename your existing installation to keep them from interfering.

 When the dependencies change you will also have to do `rm .lein-classpath` in the project root.
-It's not yet possible to bootstrap a development version of Leiningen without having an older version installed.

-Using `bin/lein` alone from the master branch is not supported.
-The master branch is designed to be used from a full git checkout.
+Using `bin/lein` alone from the master branch without a full checkout is not supported.
 If you want to just grab a shell script to work with, use the preview branch.

-Once you've done that, symlink `bin/lein` to somewhere on your `$PATH`.
-Usually you'll want to rename your existing installation to keep them from interfering.

 ## License